 Detractors have low discretionary effort and intent to stay

-These employees actively challenge and undermine whatever efforts you or your leaders are making to grow, improve or make any sort of positive difference.
-Detractors like to blame others when things go wrong – they’re constantly "victims" of a bad system, poor leadership or low resources.
-They thrive on disagreement and negativity and happily spread it at any opportunity.
+These employees actively challenge efforts you or your leaders are making to grow, improve or shift strategies.
+Detractors often blame others when things go wrong – they frequently feel like victims of a bad system, poor leadership or low resources.
+They are quick to disagree with decisions and are not shy with sharing their negativity.
+They might not even realize how their concerns are being perceived.

 Generally speaking, Detractors are easy to spot because they’re vocal, but if we have teams working remotely, it may also be harder to see the seeds of doubts that Detractors plant in their behavior and their words.